Capo80/VaultFS/README.md

 The security features that i plan to implement are:
 - Write protection on file, files should only be written once and never modified;
 - Umount protection, the filesystem should be detached only on system shutdown;
-- Underlaying block device protection, the user should not be able to mess with the underlying block device;
+- Underlaying block device protection, the user should not be able to interact with the underlying block device after the system is mounted;

 Details on the implementation and feasibility will be added as development continues.